Internal link optimization is a must if you want your website to rank in Google's search results.

 This is great for internal linking or adding affiliate links so you can make some extra cash!

-SEMrush is another useful tool that can help you optimize your internal links.
+SEMrush is another useful tool that can help with internal link optimization.

 All In One SEO (AIOSEO)

-AIOSEO is a great tool to improve your SEO strategy overall.
+AIOSEO is great for improving your SEO strategy overall.

 But its Link Assistant is an amazing tool to get a handle on your internal linking.
 It analyzes your posts and gives you a breakdown of how many orphaned posts (pages with no links to them), internal & external links, and affiliate links you have on your site.